 4. Memory-Augmented Neural Networks (MANNs)

-Memory-Augmented Neural Networks (MANNs) represent a more sophisticated approach to meta learning, where the model has access to external memory that it can write to and read from during training.
-This memory allows the model to store and retrieve information from previous learning episodes, making it possible to transfer knowledge from one task to another.
+Memory-Augmented Neural Networks (MANNs) represent a more sophisticated approach to meta-learning, in which the model has access to external memory that it can write to and read from during training.
+This memory allows the model to store and retrieve information from previous learning episodes, enabling the transfer of knowledge from one task to another.

-The memory acts as a buffer that helps the model remember important information about prior tasks, which it can apply to solve new tasks.
-This capability is particularly useful for learning long-term dependencies and for tasks that involve transfer learning, where the model needs to adapt what it has learned in one context to a different but related problem.
+The memory acts as a buffer, helping the model retain important information from prior tasks that it can apply to solve new tasks.
+This capability is handy for learning long-term dependencies and for tasks that involve transfer learning, where the model needs to adapt what it has learned in one context to a different but related problem.

 Figure 5: An example showing the processes of a memory-augmented decoder.5